StrangeBeeCorp/docs/docs/thehive/operations/configure-audit-logs-storage-elasticsearch.md

 By default, TheHive stores audit logs in Apache Cassandra via JanusGraph.
 However, if your organization generates a large volume of audit logs, you can switch to [Elasticsearch](https://www.elastic.co/enterprise-search).

-This topic provides step-by-step instructions for configuring TheHive's audit log storage in Elasticsearch for existing instances, including the option to migrate historical logs from JanusGraph.
+This topic provides step-by-step instructions for configuring TheHive audit log storage in Elasticsearch for existing instances, including the option to migrate historical logs from JanusGraph.

 For new installations, refer to the [Step-by-Step Guide](../installation/step-by-step-installation-guide.md) for instructions.